davidekunno93/Routewise-FrontEnd/README.md

 **show route button on each day
-*light bulb on the day that the added location is closest to *add place via itinerary add place btn inside flowbox
+*light bulb on the day that the added location is closest to *add place via itinerary add place btn inside flowbox *make suggested places a bottom up panel that swipes horizontally on phone/tablet device widths

 REMEMBER TO...
 Take out unnecessary routes